 convenience.
 You may wipe out the cities which is not included in your actual itinerary.
 Please note:

 the hotels we have entered are solely for the benefit of the China Consulate and may not be

-2.6 Who will pay for your cost of traveling and living in China
+2.7 Who will pay for your travel and expenses during your stay in China

-2.8 Name, address and phone of your inviter or contact unit in China: We have completed it for your
+2.8 Information of Inviter in China: We have completed it for your convenience

 2.9 Have you ever been granted a Chinese visa

 2.10 Other countries or territories you visited in the past 12 months